-The process of a social ‘thinning out’ first became truly noticeable in the early 1960s (although critiques of interchangeable city dwellers can be found in the 1930s and 1950s).
-From left-quarters it was criticised as a disempowering, socially enervating effect of capitalism:
+The process of a social ‘thinning out’ first became noticeable in the early 1960s (although critiques of interchangeable city dwellers can be found in the 1930s and 1950s).
+It was criticised by 'progs' as a disempowering, socially enervating effect of capitalism:

 The reign of such a one-dimensional reality does not mean that materialism rules, and that the spiritual, metaphysical, and bohemian occupations are petering out.
 On the contrary, there is a great deal of “Worship together this week,” “Why not try God,” Zen, existentialism, and beat ways of life, etc. But such modes of protest and transcendence are no longer contradictory to the status quo and no longer negative.
 They are rather the ceremonial part of practical behaviorism, its harmless negation, and are quickly digested by the status quo as part of its healthy diet.